umar-ahmed1/react-quiz-app/README.md

 -Display the user's best score (overall or for each topic)
 -Allow the user to select how many questions they want and the difficulty of questions
 -Store the users previous results in localStorage and display on click of a button
+-Track the scores/trivia's completed of other users in some database